marcloeb/rareskills/rsWeek13/EN_24_PuzzleWallet.md

 After this exploit, I can retrieve all eth from the contract and set maxBalance to my address.
 This makes me the admin of the proxy - task solved 👍.
 Technically I switched between solidity remix and web3 calls, here my implementation:

+First I check the abi interface of the ethernaut proxy:

 ````apache
 1. Get owner of the implementation
 contract.abi